 Engage consultation, classes, workshops, and retreats are geared towards your specific context with an emphasis on what it means to be an emotional being in your personal or professional community.

 Meet consultant, Lauren Stauble, M.S.
-Curriculum and Instruction, RYT 200:
+Curriculum and Instruction, RYT 500 & Yoga for All

 I’m interested in deepening my understanding and expertise of collaboration as an essential tool and how the presence of emotional intelligence in the group enhances the process.
 I take every opportunity to explore the applications of behavioral science and neuropsychology research within the contexts of emotions and implicit bias, using this information to reimagine systems that are equitable, relationships-based and sustainable.